Menu

 Directions

 1. Pour flour into a large mixing bowl and make a well in the middle.
 Add 2 tablespoons (30 ml) oil, yogurt, yeast, sugar, salt, and baking powder.
+Combine ingredients with your fingers until mixture resembles crumbs.

-2. Combine ingredients with your fingers until mixture resembles crumbs.
-Add warm milk in splashes, mixing until it comes together to form a soft, sticky dough.
+2. Add warm milk in splashes, mixing until it comes together to form a soft, sticky dough.

 3. Place dough onto a well-floured work surface.
 The dough should be very sticky.
-Flour your hands and knead dough for 5 minutes.
+Dust your hands with flour and knead dough for 5 minutes.
 Scrape excess dough off your hands, then knead again.
-Shape dough into a ball.

-4. Rub 1 teaspoon (5 ml) of oil over exterior of dough and place dough in a clean mixing bowl.
+4. Shape dough into a ball.
+Rub 1 teaspoon (5 ml) of oil over exterior of dough and place dough in a clean mixing bowl.
 Cover with a cloth and let rest in a warm place until it doubles in size, approximately 60–90 minutes.

 5. Remove dough from bowl and divide into 12 pieces.
+Roll each piece into a ball and flatten between your palms.

-6. Roll each piece into a ball and flatten between your palms.
-Lightly dust dough with flour and roll out each piece into a 5 x 8-inch (13 x 20-cm) oval.
+6. Lightly dust dough with flour and roll out each piece into a 5 x 8-inch (13 x 20-cm) oval.

 7. Heat a large sauté pan over medium-high heat.
 Once hot, place 1 naan in the pan and cook until it begins to bubble, around 30–40 seconds.
-Flip over and cook other side for another 30 to 40 seconds, ensuring it does not burn.

-9. Repeat process for remaining dough.
+10. Repeat process for remaining dough.
+Serve immediately.